Legacy (TypeScript v6)

 Generation

-npx typia generate is the fallback for build pipelines where a TypeScript transformer can’t run — Babel in Create-React-App, raw SWC, and so on. typia reads the input directory, expands every typia.*<T>() call site, and writes the transformed .ts files to the output directory.
+npx typia generate is the fallback for build pipelines where a TypeScript transformer canโt run โ Babel in Create-React-App, raw SWC, and so on. typia reads the input directory or the positional TypeScript source files you pass, expands every typia.*<T>() call site, and writes the transformed source files to the output directory.
 Your bundler then compiles those transformed files normally.

 npm